 - Breakout Villain: He was originally just another voice in the Elevens head.
-When he made a proper appearance in Doom Coalition 3 he proved popular enough to warrant further appearances in Ravenous 3 and later made the jump to The Legacy of Time and The Fourth Doctor Adventures, facing off against other incarnations of the Doctor and moving away from the presence of his future incarnation.
+When he made a proper appearance in Doom Coalition 3 he proved popular enough to warrant further appearances in Ravenous 3 and later made the jump to The Legacy of Time, facing off against other incarnations of the Doctor and moving away from the presence of his future incarnation.

 - Establishing Character Moment: Moments after regenerating and still suffering from regeneration psychosis, after being told by Liv that the Doctor's TARDIS belongs to him context , his only reaction is amazed delight that the TARDIS and all its contents belongs to him.
 His first act, under the pretense of trying to help track down Pardac, is to set a crash course to Gallifrey's secret archives; not because there's anything there that will help, but because there's even more cool stuff to take from there.